snunezcode/dbcentral-monitoring/README.md

 > **Time to deploy:** Approximately 10 minutes.

-This deployment procedure consists of two main components:
+The deployment procedure consists of two main components:

 - Application: Deploy the application infrastructure (public or private)
     - [4.1 Public Option](#section-4-1)